comegrant/dbt_docs_test/projects/data-model/docs/02_TRANSFORMATION.md

 - Remove columns that are not relevant
 - Perform other cleaning and/or transformation steps

-#### Create docs
+#### Create docs for silver models
 There is a command which helps you generate docs blocks.
 Before this can be used, you need to add the model (only model, and not columns) to the model.yml-file.
 Note that the models must have been [built successfully](#build-and-run-models) for this command to work.
+This is mainly useful for silver models as models in other layers often have most of their columns already documented in the silver layer documentation.
+New column that are added in other layers should be added to the column documentation of the gold/mlgold/diamond layer.

 ```
 chef dbt generate-docs --model-name <model_name> # name of the silver model